biof509/spring2019/docs/_sources/syllabus/index.rst.txt

 Project grades will be determined based on the components outlined above, with each component representing 33% of the project grade.

+Some guidelines for the final projects.
+The *most* important factor is clarity and documentation; we need to understand what you are doing and why you are doing it.

+1) We need to understand the problem you are trying to solve or explore, and your overarching goal.
+2) We need to understand your approach, in ML terms (supervised / unsupervised, classification / regression, clustering, etc).
+Whatever ML approach you choose, justify it in terms of your overarching goal and datasets.
+3) Describe your data in ML terms: what is each sample and how many are there, what are the features and how are they formatted, etc.
+4) Describe the workflow clearly: from raw datasets and their sources, to formatting and preprocessing those data into samples and features, through ML approaches and final results.
+5) Code should be documented with docustrings and comments, plots should be labelled in such a way that we know what we are looking at.
+6) Note that project documentation and code can be combined into a single Jupyter notebook, but does not have to be.
+7) While we appreciate well-written and modular code, with robust error-checking and so forth, this is not required.
+The most important factor is that the code is legible (docustrings, comments) so that we can follow.

 Course Materials
 ----------------